Bisola Ojikutu

-Bisola Ojikutu is an American physician, infectious disease specialist, and health equity researcher.
-In July 2021, she was appointed as the executive director of the Boston Public Health Commission.
-Ojikutu is the fifth Commissioner of Public Health for the City of Boston and the first Black person to permanently hold this position.
+Bisola Ojikutu is an American physician, infectious disease specialist, public health leader and health equity researcher.
+In July 2021, she was appointed as the Executive Director of the Boston Public Health Commission.
+Ojikutu is the fifth Commissioner of Public Health for the City of Boston and the first Black woman to permanently hold this position.
 She currently serves on the Cabinet of Mayor Michelle Wu.

 Background

 Ojikutu is a native of Chicago, Illinois and a graduate of Washington University in St. Louis, Johns Hopkins University School of Medicine, and Harvard School of Public Health.

 After receiving her medical degree, she completed a primary care-internal medicine residency at NewYork-Presbyterian Hospital and an infectious disease fellowship at the Massachusetts General Hospital/Brigham and Women's Hospital Program.
 She received a master's degree in public health from the Harvard School of Public Health and is an alumna of the Commonwealth Fund/Harvard University Fellowship in Minority Health Policy.
 Ojikutu completed post-doctoral research training in clinical investigation funded by the National Institutes of Health.